Carrier language: Status

 Like most of the languages of British Columbia, Dakelh is an endangered language.
 Only about 10% of Dakelh people now speak the Dakelh language, hardly any of them children.
 Members of the generation following that of the last speakers can often understand the language but they do not contribute to its transmission.
+In 1979 it was estimated that about 10,000 people spoke the language.

 The UNESCO status of Carrier/Dakelh is "Severely Endangered", which means the language rates an average of 2/5 on UNESCO's 9 factors of language vitality, with 5 being safe and 0 being extinct.
 According to Dwyer's article on tools and techniques for endangered language assessment and revitalization, the three most critical factors out of the nine are factors numbered one - intergenerational transmission, three - proportion of speakers within the total population, and four - trends in existing language domains.
 Carrier scores in the "severely endangered" category for all three of these most important factors, as well as most of the nine.

 Revitalization and maintenance efforts

 Carrier is taught as a second language in both public and band schools throughout the territory.
 This instruction provides an acquaintance with the language but has not proven effective in producing functional knowledge of the language.
 Carrier has also been taught at the University of Northern British Columbia, the College of New Caledonia, and the University of British Columbia.
 Several communities have underway mentor apprentice programs and language nests.

 The Yinka Dene Language Institute (YDLI) is charged with the maintenance and promotion of Dakelh language and culture.
 Its activities include research, archiving, curriculum development, teacher training, literacy instruction, and production of teaching and reference materials.

 Prior to the founding of YDLI in 1988 the Carrier Linguistic Committee, a group based in Fort Saint James affiliated with the Summer Institute of Linguistics, produced a number of publications in Dakelh, literacy materials for several dialects, a 3000-entry dictionary of the Stuart Lake dialect, and various other materials.
+The Prince George Indian Friendship Centre was teaching the language as early as 1979.

 The Carrier Linguistic Committee is largely responsible for literacy among younger speakers of the language.
 The Carrier Bible Translation Committee produced a translation of the New Testament that was published in 1995.
 An adaptation to Blackwater dialect appeared in 2002.

 Documentation efforts have been varied and the extent of documentation differs considerably from dialect to dialect.
 By far the best documented dialect is the Stuart Lake dialect, of which Father Adrien-Gabriel Morice published a massive grammar and dictionary.
 More recent work includes the publication of some substantial pieces of text by the Carrier Linguistic Committee, the publication of a grammar sketch, and the on-going creation of a large electronic dictionary, with a corresponding print version, that contains earlier material, including Morice's, as well as much new material.
 For other dialects there are print and/or electronic dictionaries ranging from 1,500 or so entries up to over 9,000.